-A 2018 court case has resurfaced thanks to a legal push for its overturning — that and Boise’s mayoral front runners have both weighed in on it.
+A 2018 court case resurfaced last fall thanks to a legal push for its overturning, which inspired responses from Boise’s mayoral candidates at the time.

 In 2009, Robert Martin and five other Boiseans who were at the time or had recently been homeless sued the city for ticketing them for sleeping outside when there were no available shelter beds to sleep in.
 They argued that the criminal prosecution of anyone sleeping outside on public property without alternative shelter amounted to cruel and unusual punishment, a violation of the Eighth Amendment of the Constitution.